informalsystems/quint/doc/adr007-flattening.md

 The flattening process is run completely for each module before proceeding to flatten the next module.
 The modules are assumed to be topologically sorted.
 The need for running this by module is that we do remove the import statements after we resolve all dependencies, but we can only ensure that all dependencies were flattened if the depending modules were completely flattened before.

-The whole flattening process is composed by the following steps:
+The whole flattening process consists of the following steps:
 1. Run the Flattener, ignoring definitions that come from instances
 2. Remove `import` and `export` statements
 3. Run the Instance Flattener